qydchen/Aequita/README.md

 [View the live App](http://www.davidchen.world/Aequita)

 Aequita is a data-visualization infographic that plot recent home sales price data by neighborhood.
-This infographic aims to show a concept that can be expanded as a tool for various professionals working in real estate and finance, as well and home-seekers who are looking for a public data on comparable house pricing.
+This infographic aims to show a concept that can be expanded as a tool for various professionals working in real estate and finance, as well for home-seekers who are looking for comparable home pricing.

 ## Implementation